 True to the original mission of the School, students are taught to pursue truth and virtue, to strive for educational excellence, and to be committed to further learning.
 Calverton graduates continue to take their places in a democratic society, prepared for the challenges of a rapidly changing world and ready to help shape the future with their visions.
 Yet, the beat of an ever-changing educational life has quickened as the 21st century is upon us; new futures must be carved.
 We are reminded each day that the future is now, as children of the first alumni walk proudly through the bright, red doors, just as their mothers and fathers walked before them.
 The future is in their eyes, and Calverton stands ready to help them take on the academic and social challenges they will face.

 As we look toward and prepare for the future, we honor the people who came before us.
-Judge Perry Bowen, Robert Lee Horsmon, Owen Jones, and Bill Lerch, past Presidents of the Board of Trustees, have led the Board with passion and dedication.
+Judge Perry Bowen, Robert Lee Horsmon, Owen Jones, Bill Lerch, and Lee Ann Potter past Presidents of the Board of Trustees, have led the Board with passion and dedication.
 Patricia Meagher, Stuart Smith, John Polhemus, Elizabeth Cataldi, Daniel Hildebrand, and Spencer Taintor as former Heads of School, gave many years of their lives to leading the educational vision.
-Today, Lee Ann Potter, President of the Board of Trustees, and Christopher Hayes, Head of School, are at the helm, holding true to the trust established nearly fifty years ago.
+Today, Dr. Arpana Shah, President of the Board of Trustees, and Jamey Hein, Interim Head of School, are at the helm, holding true to the trust established nearly fifty years ago.
 The Board leads with the same rigor and dedication as was exemplified by our founders.

 The years have come and gone, and the mission of The Calverton School lives on as we continue to empower students who will become the leaders of tomorrow.
 Nearly fifty years of dedication, commitment, love, energy, and sheer determination have become the collective force that has sustained The Calverton School.
 In honor of all those who, in the hope of creating a better future, helped to forge the educational vision and impart the strength of the human spirit that became The Calverton School, we dedicate the future.